sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-pnpcustomizationswinpedriverpaths.md

 # DriverPaths

 `DriverPaths` specifies one or more paths that contain out-of-box drivers.
-These out-of-box drivers are copied to the Windows® image during the **windowsPE** configuration pass. `DriverPaths` is a container for one or more [PathAndCredentials](microsoft-windows-pnpcustomizationswinpedriverpathspathandcredentials.md) list items.
+These out-of-box drivers are copied to the Windows image during the **windowsPE** configuration pass. `DriverPaths` is a container for one or more [PathAndCredentials](microsoft-windows-pnpcustomizationswinpedriverpathspathandcredentials.md) list items.

 By using this setting, you can add boot-critical and non boot–critical drivers to your Windows image before it is installed.